-I was very impressed with Vodafone’s 3G network anywhere I tried it — the download speed was similar to that shown in the screenshot below no matter where I tested it, and I rarely had less than full signal outside.
+I was impressed with Vodafone’s network anywhere I tried it.
+The download speed was similar to that shown below no matter where I tested it, and I rarely had less than full signal outside.

-Inside stone buildings the data network would occasionally drop to EDGE, but I always had signal of some sort.
+Inside stone buildings, the data network would occasionally drop to EDGE, but I always had service of some sort.

 Portugal is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.

 There are some exceptions and limits, however, especially with large data packages (like the “Go” data package mentioned earlier).
 Double-check the exact details at time of purchase.